top of page

 Carlos DELGADO

-Carlos Delgado has garnered much international recognition in the past decade.
-Dividing his time between his native Colombia and his adopted city of Toronto, his works explore a multitude of human expressions and interactions—as his subjects relate to each other as well as their imposed social constructs—a duality mirrored by Delgado’s own two-city life.
+Figurative painter, Carlos Delgado, has garnered much international recognition in the past decade.
+Dividing his time between his native Colombia and his adopted city of Toronto, his works explore human interactions and expressions—as his subjects relate to each other as well as their imposed social constructs—a duality mirrored by Delgado’s own two-city life.

 Focused on capturing these nuances and tensions that permeate our daily routines, his work becomes not only a social commentary, but also a reflection of how we create the world around us and our respective roles within it.
 Delgado enhances these emotive paintings through gestural brushwork, drawing his figures with broad strokes, abstracting certain details while emphasizing their distinguishing features.
 Bold colours further play with the portraits and their settings, highlighting positive and negative space, distorting the 3-dimensionality, and demonstrating Delgado’s painterly confidence.

 In the tradition of figurative painting, Delgado stands apart with a marked contemporary aesthetic.
 In his young career, he has been a winner of several art awards by the Toronto Arts Foundation, the Toronto Arts Council and the Canada Arts Council, as well as being an artist in residence at Power Plant Contemporary Art Gallery in Toronto.
-His work has been shown in group and solo shows in Canada, Colombia, Sweden, Denmark, Norway, France, and Russia, and is collected by private collectors in North America, South America, Europe, Asia, and Australia.
+His work has been shown in group and solo shows in Canada, Colombia, Sweden, Denmark, Norway, France, and Russia, and is held in private collections in North America, South America, Europe, Asia, and Australia.

 Most recently, Carlos completed an artist residency in Barcelona, Spain, where he was able to further develop the idea to create art in the galleries themselves, amongst an audience of collectors.
 The tour, entitled, "Transition," began in his homeland, Colombia, before it moved to Europe, where he continued this practice in galleries in Malmö, Sweden and Bergen, Norway, with live paintings and solo exhibitions.
 Extending this concept to North America, his final stop will be in Toronto, Canada, at Emily Harding Gallery, which has shown his work since its inception, and where he felt the need to finish where it all started.